drake-full-stack/lab01-hello-web-template/README.md

 You'll:

-- Accept the GitHub Classroom assignment
+- Accept the GitHub Classroom assignment: https://classroom.github.com/a/2noqcM46
 - Launch a Codespace and write a basic `index.html` page
 - Commit and push your code to GitHub
 - Publish your page using GitHub Pages